 Foods, Favorites: See "Favorites"

-Ford, Gerald R., Letters to President Kennedy: Before becoming president, Gerald R. Ford had a long and honorable career in the House of Representatives.
-In addition to representing their districts and states in their respective chambers, members of the House and Senate have a responsibility to provide a direct and human voice for their constituents in dealings with the White House.
-We have selected a few of the letters that then-Representative Ford wrote to President Kennedy concerning matters of importance to him and the people who elected him.
+Ford, Gerald R., Letters to President Kennedy: Before becoming U.S. President, Gerald R. Ford had a long and honorable career in the House of Representatives.
+Below are selected letters written by then-Representative Ford to President Kennedy concerning matters of importance to him and his electorate.

 - Casket Information: President Kennedy had two caskets.
-The first, used in transit from Parkland Memorial Hospital to Bethesda Naval Hospital was an 800 pound Britannia model.
-This casket was damaged when it was removed from Air Force One at Andrews Air Force Base on November 22, 1963.
-The second or burial casket was selected at Gawlor's Funeral Parlor in Washington, D.C.
-This was a very expensive ($2460) Marcellus No. 710 of hand rubbed, 500 year old African mahogany upholstered in white rayon.
+The first, which was used in transit from Parkland Memorial Hospital to Bethesda Naval Hospital, was a Handley Britannia model manufactured by the Elgin Casket Company.
+The casket, a 400-pound, double-walled, hermetically sealed coffin made of solid bronze, was damaged when it was removed from Air Force One at Andrews Air Force Base on November 22, 1963.
+The second (burial) casket was selected at Joseph Gawler's Sons, Inc. of Washington, D.C.
+Manufactured by the Marsellus Casket Company, the coffin was made of hand-rubbed, 500-year-old African mahogany and upholstered in white rayon.

 Gifts to John F. Kennedy as President: During his administration, President Kennedy accepted numerous gifts from foreign heads of states.
 While Article 1, Section 9 of the Constitution prohibits the President from personally accepting gifts, the gifts presented to the President were for the people of the United States, and he accepted them on their behalf.